jennahd/PiN_meta-tutorial/README.md

 ![Option1](https://github.com/jennahd/PiN_meta-tutorial/assets/22906565/97bc807a-c744-4634-99f0-11a2272150ee)

+For an overview of metagenomics and tools relevant for eukaryotes see the tutorial presentation: [PiN_meta-tutorial.pdf](PiN_meta-tutorial.pdf)

+If you are new to metagenomics, here are a few reviews that I can recommend reading:
+- Shotgun metagenomics, from sampling to analysis: [Quince et al., 2017](https://doi.org/10.1038/nbt.3935)
+- A review of methods and databases for metagenomic classification and assembly: [Breitwieser, Lu, and Salzberg, 2019](https://doi.org/10.1093/bib/bbx120)
+- Current challenges and best-practice protocols for microbiome analysis: [Bharti and Grimm, 2021](https://doi.org/10.1093/bib/bbz155)
+- A practical guide to amplicon and metagenomic analysis of microbiome data: [Liu et al., 2021](https://doi.org/10.1007/s13238-020-00724-8)

 ## Installing Tools

 If you are comfortable using the command-line, please install the following tools prior to the tutorial.
 But, please don't worry if you are not comfortable using the command-line.
 We will also provide information on web-based metagenome search tools.
 Also, in that case, we recommend asking a neighbour who is using the command-line to follow along during the tutorial :)